-Lee Woodman, winner of the 2020 William Meredith Prize for Poetry, reads poems from her four poetry collections.
+Lee Woodman, winner of the 2020 William Meredith Prize for Poetry, read poems from her four poetry collections.
 A Smithsonian alum, she grew up in France and India, where she developed a passion for art, dance, and music.
 Known as the SCAPES poet, she writes about her overseas childhood, wishes, lies and myths, divorce during COVID, and famous artworks.
-Historian and world traveler, Marc Pachter, engages her in a discussion of “Why Poetry?”
+Historian and world traveler, Marc Pachter, engaged her in a discussion of “Why Poetry?”

 Marc Pachter was at SI for 34 years, alternating between the museums and ten years in the Castle.
 He is Director Emeritus of the National Portrait Gallery and, surprisingly, served three times as Interim Director of the National Museum of American History.

 After a 45-year career in art education, media, and museums, Lee has been writing poetry for six years.
 Her poetry collection, Mindscapes, was published by Poets’ Choice Publishing on January 9, 2020, and Homescapes was published on May 22, 2020 by Finishing Line Press.
 Lifescapes will be published by Kelsay Books in summer 2021, and Artscapes will be published by Shanti Arts in winter 2021.